Scarygami/mirror-api/README.md

 3. Activate the Google+ API in `Services`, and the Places API for one of the demo services.

 4. Create a new Client ID for web applications in `API Access`.

     1. Click on `Create an OAuth 2.0 client ID...`.
     2. Fill out a `Product name` and click `Next`.
     3. Keep `Web application` and select `(more options)` next to `Your site or hostname`.
     4. Make `Authorized Redirect URIs` empty.
     5. Set `Authorized JavasSript Origins` to `https://yourapp.appspot.com` and `http://localhost:8080` for local testing.
     6. Click on `Create client ID`.

 5. Create a new `Simple API Access` server key.

     1. Click on `Create new Server key...`.
     2. Keep the IP field empty if you want to accept all IP adresses, or fill in the IP subnets that you got from your ISP.
     3. Click on `Create`.

 6. Edit `mirror_api_server/client_secrets.json` and change `YOUR_CLIENT_ID`,
     `YOUR_CLIENT_SECRET` and `YOUR_API_KEY` to the information from the APIs Console.
 Also enter a random long string as `RANDOM_SESSION_SECRET`.

+    If you have additional Client IDs you want to access the Mirror API with add them in `additional_client_ids`

     Important: Don't commit that file if you contribute to this project.
 One possible solution to prevent this: http://blog.bossylobster.com/2011/10/protecting.html